StackVista/stackstate-docs/use/checks-and-monitors/manage-monitors.md

 Most Monitors in StackState are created as part of a StackPack installed by the user.
 They are added automatically upon installation and start producing health state results immediately afterwards, no further user action is required.
 Monitors automatically handle newly created topology elements and do not need to be specifically reconfigured after any topology changes occur or otherwise added to the newly created elements.

 * Details of the monitor functions provided by StackPacks can be found in [the StackPack documentation](../../stackpacks/integrations/README.md).
-* You can also [create a custom monitor](../../develop/developer-guides/monitors/how-to-create-monitors.md) from scratch using the StackState CLI.
+* You can [create a custom monitor](../../develop/developer-guides/monitors/how-to-create-monitors.md) from scratch using the StackState CLI.

 It might be beneficial to modify an existing monitor definition to change its parameters, run interval or to disable it.
 All of these actions are done by utilizing the StackState CLI and are described in greater detail in the following sections.